-On behalf of the IE School of International Relations, a sincere thank you to Mr. Cohen for his exemplary speech and for sharing his time with us.
+On behalf of the IE School of International Relations, we sincerely thank Mr. Cohen for his exemplary speech and for sharing his time with us.

-Feel free to share your thoughts and opinions with us, and if you would like to know more about this degree, don’t hesitate to get in touch with us at email@example.com.
+Feel free to share your thoughts and opinions with us.
+If you would like to know more about our Bachelor’s in International Relations, don’t hesitate to get in touch with us at email@example.com.

 **Written by Andrew Hyde Fitzgerald, student of the Bachelor of International Relations